Divyansh-Chauhan/auto-guide-project/README.md

 #####Now the steps to Run the website:

--->  pip install requirements.txt
+>  pip install requirements.txt

 if any error occurs in installing wordcloud library kindly Try these steps:

 Download the .whl file compatible with your Python version and your windows distribution (32bit or 64bit) from here cd to the file path
 Run this command
->  "python -m pip install <filename>"
+>  python -m pip install filename

+*put the filename in  angle brackets*

 then once requirements are installed.
 Kindly run the "app.py" and open the website through the link in the terminal.